brunocodutra/metal/doc/manual.md

 whereas syntax clutter could be mitigated using alias templates, vastly improving readability.

-Eventually, [motivation][mpl.lite] to modernize Boost.MPL emerged from the community, even though opinions diverged widely on the matter.
+Eventually, [motivation][mpl.lite] to modernize Boost.MPL emerged from the Boost community, even though opinions diverged widely on the matter.
 As diverse has been the development of new metaprogramming libraries with varying degrees of success,